The KissPublic Domain

 Intimate Reflection in the Mirror on the Dressing Table, 1934Public domain

-To mark the 150th anniversary of his birth, an exhibition of Konstantin Somov's works will be held at the State Russian Museum in St. Petersburg until November 4, 2019
+To mark the 150th anniversary of his birth, an exhibition of Konstantin Somov's works will be held at the State Russian Museum in St. Petersburg until Nov.
+4, 2019.
+UPD: The exhibition is extended until Nov.
+17

 If using any of Russia Beyond's content, partly or in full, always provide an active hyperlink to the original material.